neurosignal/pseudo-MRI-engine/README.rst

 The subdirectory *data* includes sample data for ice-breaking and test run to start with *pseudo-MRI-engine*.
 The *templates* under *data* includes a template MRI (ICBM2009cNolinAsym; Fonov et al., 2011), prepared using FreeSurfer v7.4.1 (Fischl, 2012).
 The *headshapes* has a MEG file *test_case.fif* recorded from a 35-years-old healthy adult using MEGIN's MEG system.
 This file also holds the digitization data defining the subject's head shape.

-To start with the exmaple, run the following code (after completing the installation and its dependencies as explained above):
+To start with the example, run the following code (after completing the installation and its dependencies as explained above):

 .. code-block:: bash